raspberrypilearning/flappy-parrot/en/step_5.md

 --- task ---

-Add a new sprite to your project which has two costumes, for 'wings up' and 'wings down', and name it `Flappy`.
+Add a new sprite that has two costumes, for 'wings up' and 'wings down', and name it `Flappy`.

 The parrot sprite is a good choice.